atet/copilot/README.md

 10. Install the Continue extension from continue.dev
 11. Once it's done installing, click on the Continue icon in the left side menu
 12. Click on "Select Model" and then "Add Chat Model"
-13. This will open a window that will allow you to select:
+13. This will open a window that will allow you to select Gemini (see [Next Steps](#conclusion-and-next-steps) for local models):
    - Provider: "Google Gemini API"
    - Model: "Gemini 2 Flash"
    - API key: "`<ENTER YOUR API KEY FROM STEP #3>`"